pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 ## 500 Error Pages

 The implementation of 500 error pages is more straight forward than the 40x templates and involves only creating a flat `500.htm` file in your webroot.
-The reason behind this is that a server error may be caused by your site's layout code, or may even occur before PresideCMS code is called at all; in which case the code to render your error template will not be available.
+The reason behind this is that a server error may be caused by your site's layout code, or may even occur before Preside code is called at all; in which case the code to render your error template will not be available.

-If you do not create a `500.htm` in your webroot, PresideCMS will use its own default template for errors.
+If you do not create a `500.htm` in your webroot, Preside will use its own default template for errors.
 This can be found at `/preside/system/html/500.htm`.

 ### Bypassing the error template